Sarıyer and the Bosphorus at a Winter Evening

 Sarıyer

-The origins of Sarıyer name
+The origins of the Sarıyer name

 • Two blond soldiers of Fatih Sultan Mehmed (Fatih the Conqueror) were buried here, next to the Central Mosque, so the region was called the “Yellow Land” after losing its original saying “yellow soldiers of Fatih”.